Summary

 Relative to the benchmark, overall sector allocation contributed to performance but was partially offset by negative stock selection effects.
 In particular, an underweight to the communication services sector, the Strategy’s cash position as well as stock selection in the consumer discretionary, industrials and consumer staples sectors drove results.
 Conversely, stock selection in the health care and financials sectors and an overweight to real estate weighed on performance.

 On an individual stock basis, the leading contributors were positions in WillScot Mobile Mini, MercadoLibre, Crocs, ON Semiconductor and Tesla.
-The primary detractors were Syneos Health, ServiceNow, SBA Communications, Match Group and Clarivate (convertible preferred shares).
+The primary detractors were Syneos Health, ServiceNow (NOW), SBA Communications (SBAC), Match Group (MTCH) and Clarivate convertible preferred shares (CLVT.PA).

 |